 Planning Framework

-This chapter provides a highlevel review of the current planning and policy framework relevant to Yarra’s employment lands.
+This chapter provides a high-level review of the current planning and policy framework relevant to Yarra’s employment lands.
 It highlights key issues and gaps in the current policy which the SEES, in part, seeks to address.

 Overview

 Figure 14 highlights the main elements of the planning framework relevant to the SEES.
-The SEES draws from these policies and plans and will inform future.
+The SEES draws from these policies and plans and will inform future iterations of the local policies and strategies.

 The SEES provides a localised spatial understanding of the State’s and Yarra’s overarching employment objectives.
 This will help provide context for existing local area plans and direction for locations which currently do not have a local plan.